 One important note: Some provinces require provincial sales tax to be collected no matter what — even by small sellers.
 To avoid this, you could simply refuse to take orders from those provinces.

 And just like in the U.S., some goods and services are exempt from Canadian sales tax entirely; they’re called “zero-rated” items.
 You can see the list of zero-rated goods here.
 Businesses that only sell exempt supplies generally don’t have to register for GST or HST.

 Sales tax might seem a little easier in Canada, but remember, there are a lot of other things to consider when selling there, such as customs and labeling requirements.

 For more details on the various rates, rules, and regulations, check out the Canada Revenue Agency website.

 Good news: You don't have to do it all yourself

-At Avalara, we can make it easier to calculate your taxes and file returns for taxes in any province in Canada.
-Visit our Help Center page on Canadian taxes, or call us at 877-759-6520.
+Avalara makes it easier to calculate your taxes and file tax returns in any province in Canada.
+Visit our Help Center page on Canadian taxes, or call us at 877-315-9177 to learn more.